 The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
-One Supervisor is elected by the landowners of the District, and four Supervisors are elected by qualified electors of the District.
+The Supervisors are elected by the landowners of the District.
 The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.